codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 </script>

 As you noticed that, we have embedded a CSS file named `bootstrap.min.css` from somewhere on the internet.
-This CSS file will contains pre-written styles for common components.
+This CSS file contains pre-written styles for common components.

 There's also blank CSS file named `override.css` which is embedded after the